ridoweb/blog.bkp33/_posts/2022-10-02-the-iot-pattern.md

 # Sample Usage

-Now that we have implementations for Telemetry, Properties and Commands, we can define a custom client:
+Now that we have implementations for Telemetry, Properties and Commands, we can define a custom client composed of one or more of these elements:

 ```cs
 public class SampleClient